Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Introduction

 Classical finite difference approximations (FDMs) of \eqref{E} are not monotone (of positive type) unless the matrix $a^{\alpha,\beta}$ satisfies additional assumptions like e.\,g.\ being diagonally dominant \cite{KD:Book}.
 More general assumptions are given in e.\,g.\ \cite{BZ,DK:ConstCoeff} but at the cost of increased stencil length.
 In fact, Dong and Krylov \cite{DK:ConstCoeff} proved that {\em no fixed stencil FDM} can approximate equations with a second derivative term involving a general positive semi-definite matrix function $a^{\alpha,\beta}$.
 Note that this type of result has been known for a long time, see e.\,g.\ \cite{MW,CL:MCM}.
 Some very simple examples of such ``bad'' matrices are given by

-and these type of matrices appear in Finance, Stochastic Control Theory, and Mean Curvature Motion.
+and these types of matrices appear in Finance, Stochastic Control Theory, and Mean Curvature Motion.
 The third example leads to quasi-linear equations and will not be considered here, we refer instead to \cite{CL:MCM}.

 To obtain convergent or monotone methods for problems involving non-diagonally dominant matrices, we know of two strategies: (i) The classical method of rotating the coordinate system locally to obtain diagonally dominant matrices $a^{\alpha,\beta}$, see e.\,g.\ Section 5.4 in \cite{KD:Book}, and (ii) the use of wide stencil methods.
 The two solutions seem to be somewhat related, but at least the defining ideas and implementation are different.
-Both ways lead to methods that have reduced order compared to standard schemes for diagonally dominant problems.
-But it seems to us that it is much more difficult to implement the first strategy.
+Both ways lead to methods that have reduced order compared to standard schemes for diagonally dominant problems, but the first strategy seems much more difficult to implement.

-In addition to the wide-stencil methods mentioned above, we also mention the method of Bonnans-Zidani \cite{BZ} which is not an SL type scheme.
-Schemes for other types of equations related to our SL schemes have been studied by Crandall-Lions \cite{CL:MCM} for the Mean Curvature Motion equation, by Oberman \cite{Ob2} for Monge-Amp\`{e}re equations, and by Camilli and the second author for non-local Bellman equations \cite{CJ}.
+We mention that the schemes of \cite{MZ} for stationary Bellman equations have much in common with the schemes in this paper.
+However the two types of schemes and their derivation and error analysis are different in general.
+Other related wide-stencil schemes are the method of \cite{BZ}, which is not of SL type, and various SL like schemes for other types of equations, e.\,g.\ the Mean Curvature Motion equation \cite{CL:MCM}, Monge-Amp\`{e}re equations \cite{Ob2}, and non-local Bellman equations \cite{CJ}.
 The terminology SL schemes is already used for schemes for transport equations, conservation laws, and first order Hamilton-Jacobi equations.
 In the Hamilton-Jacobi setting, these schemes go back to the 1983 paper \cite{CD} of Capuzzo-Dolcetta.